kyujin-cho/BPReader/README.md

 1. Clone this project
 2. Compile project & run

-## What to do?
+## What to do now?
-- Airplane boarding time Alarm system
+- Airplane boarding time Alarm feature
+- Automatically update Database periodically

 ## License
-- Based on GPL 3.0 License
+- This project is based on GPL 3.0 License